BlastBringer/iris-prediction-streamlit-app/README.md

 Naive Bayes
 Visualization: Compare the accuracy of each model with graphical outputs.
 Model Metrics: Displays accuracy, confusion matrix, and classification report for evaluation.

+To run the application , run these commands (change the appropiate paths)

+1) pip install streamlit
+2) streamlit run app.py